 Arkansas State Police

-A unit which provides assistance to emergency unit in the form of information, expertise, and/or procurement of materials and services.
+A unit that provides assistance to the emergency unit in the form of information, expertise, and/or procurement of materials and services.
 The unit may or may not respond immediately to an emergency site.
 Resource Units are identified as: